eugenefvdm/api-framework/README.md

 ## Design philosophy

 APIs can be hard.
 Reading documentation is a drag.
 And what if you only want to use a few calls?
 Do you really have to learn everything?
-May PHP libraries after over-engineered.
-This library collection give you the power of many APIs in one package.
+May PHP libraries are over-engineered.
+This library collection gives you the power of many APIs in one package.

-This library is minimalist and uses Facades and each call is tested using stubs.
+It's minimalist and uses Facades.
+Each call tested using stubs so you have a handy reference without having to do API calls.

-## Contribution Guideline
+## Contribution Guidelines

 - Make a pull request
 - For each new API and API call, ensure an associated feature test with a stub is made.
 See the existing examples.
 Be thorough and make sure your stubs are redacted.
 - If you're too busy to add a new API, or a new API call, contact me and I'll happily oblige where I can: eugene (at) vander.host or +27 82 309-6710